hoanganh25991/threejs-monk-journey/progress/20240425-120000-InputHandlerConfig.md

 # Input Handler Configuration Implementation

 ## Task Summary
-Added a structured input configuration system to make keyboard controls more maintainable and easier to display in the Options menu.
+Added a structured input configuration system to make keyboard controls more maintainable and easier to display in the Settings menu.

 ## Changes Made